Inference with non-probability survey samples

 data.frame

-with data from the non-probability sample.- selection
+with dataset containing the non-probability sample.- selection

 formula

-, the selection (propensity) equation.- outcome
+) for the selection (propensity) score model.- outcome

 formula

-, the outcome equation.- target
+) for the outcome (target) model.- target

 formula